This article was updated on June 27, 2019.

 Ultimately, who you tip comes down to what service they provide you.

-Are they driving you somewhere that is not a public transport route (bus, train), or long service distance (greyhound, amtrak)?
+Are they driving you somewhere that is NOT a public transport route (bus, train), or long service transport (Greyhound, Amtrak)?

-Are they offering you table service at a restaurant – taking your order, serving food to your table etc?
+Are they offering you table service at a restaurant?
+Taking your order, serving food to your table, providing you with a bill?

-All of these things constitute a personal “service” and to show your gratitude for this service, you offer a tip in thanks.
+All of these things constitute a personal “service” and to show your gratitude for this service, you offer a tip in thanks – depending on what tour you are doing.
+Some tours do not ask for tips anymore because their guides are paid better now.

 This overview on WHO to tip and HOW MUCH to offer them will help you work it all out.
 Just bear in mind that these are only guidelines.
 It’s really up to you on what you WANT to tip based on the service you receive.